bobrossrtx/virtcomp/docs/codebase/modules/cpu.md

 std::cout << cpu.get_state_string() << std::endl;
 ```

-The CPU system forms the computational heart of VirtComp, providing a full-featured virtual processor suitable for educational use, embedded simulation, and assembly language learning.
+The CPU system forms the computational heart of DemiEngine, providing a full-featured virtual processor suitable for educational use, embedded simulation, and assembly language learning.